karansd94/simpsons-test/README.md

 # Farewill React Code Task

-This is a React code task for applicants for the Software Engineer role at Farewill.
-It's intended to help us get an idea of how familiar you are with writing idiomatic React components.
+This is a React code task for applicants for software engineering roles at Farewill.
+It's intended to help us get an idea of how familiar you are with writing idiomatic React components, and how you approach other front-end good practices.

 This task is to be completed in your own time, but please don't spend more than 2 hours on it!
 An incomplete version is okay.